-8.4.2 Automatic cleaners
+8.4.3 Automatic cleaners

 Manual raking is only viable for small schemes, or sites which are manned for other reasons.
-There are now a range of automatic raking devices available to clean the screen and dispose of the trapped debris.
-The most common types are:
+There are now a range of self-cleaning screens or automatic raking devices which clean the screen and dispose of the trapped debris.
+The most common types, illustrated in Figure 4, are as follows: